-After two divorces and more years single than married, I am recently back on the dating trail, so I pondered the question: What are my chances of marrying again before they measure me for a coffin?
+After two divorces and more years single than married, I am recently back on the dating trail.
+I pondered the question: What are my chances of marrying again before they measure me for a coffin?

-Dating and the possibility of marriage can play an important role in finances, so instead of simply setting out on my own, I contacted a woman I had met in a business incubator program eight years ago, Bobbi Palmer.
+Dating and the possibility of marriage can play an important role in one’s own finances.
+So instead of simply setting out on my own, I contacted a woman I had met in a business incubator program eight years ago, Bobbi Palmer.
 Her business, Date Like a Grownup, sounded perfect.

-Before I hired Bobbi though, I wanted answers to questions that I had been contemplating as I reentered the dating world.
-Here are her responses.
+Before I hired Bobbi, I wanted answers from her to questions that I had been contemplating as I re-entered the dating world.

 2. Do you think some women shy away from dating, especially after a divorce?
 Is it that they lack confidence or the tools to get back in the game?

-Yes on all accounts.
-I coach divorced women from around the world and unfortunately, what they have in common is they've taken some pretty nasty hits to their self-esteem.
+Yes, on all accounts.
+Bobbi coaches divorced women from around the world and unfortunately, what they have in common is they’ve taken some pretty nasty hits to their self-esteem.

-Divorced or not, I help women truly get to know themselves using step one of my six-step Find Hope and Find Him system: Falling in Love With Your Grownup, Sexy Self.
-Powerful, beautiful change takes place when a woman starts seeing herself through her own eyes — not those of her ex or the media or her family.
-She can unashamedly fall back in love with herself, or do it for the very first time.
+A beautiful change takes place when a woman starts seeing herself through her own eyes — not those of her ex or the media or her family.
+She can unashamedly fall back in love with herself or do it for the very first time.

 So yes, there are proven tools to support any woman who needs confidence and specific how-to direction.
-Again, like our careers, we just have to learn what we don’t yet know.
+Again, like our careers, we just must learn what we don’t yet know.